 Upper Hickory Nut Gorge Trail System Map

 The Bearwallow Mountain Trail connects to the expanded Wildcat Rock Trail and the Trombatore Trail as part of the Upper Hickory Nut Gorge Trail System.
-Currently, 13.5 miles of trails are open for you to explore, with more on the way.
+Currently, over 16 miles of trails are open for you to explore, with more on the way.

 Upper Hickory Nut Gorge Trail Map